mrjens24/Latin102/Translation2.md

 C. Translation

-Deinanira, the wife of Hercules, was not able to cross the great river, which was named Evenus, and she asked the centaur Nessus, who was the son of Ixionos and Nubis, for help.
+Deinanira, the wife of Hercules, was not able to cross the great river, which was named Evenus, and she asked the centaur Nessus, who was the son of Ixion and Nubis, for help.
 He wanted to rape Dinanira, when she was being carried across the river itself.
 Here Hercules, when he had interrupted and when Deinanira begged his protection, pierced Nessus with arrows.
 As he is dying, when he knew that the arrows held a great strength because they were soaked in the poison of Hydra Lernaea, he gave his own blood to Deinanira and said that it was a love potion.